 Arnica is a natural remedy that has been shown to reduce bruising and discomfort after Botox and dermal filler procedures.
 It can either be taken in pill form or applied topically to the injection area.
 If your patient is very concerned about bruising, you can advise them to take arnica for a few days leading up to treatment.

-Alternatives to arnica include vitamin K8 and bromelain, which can also be applied topically or as a supplement.
-Bromelain is an enzyme found in pineapples, so if your patients can’t access bromelain, you can suggest eating more pineapple.
-In pill form, bromelain can be taken three times a day at a dose of 200 to 400mg to help speed the recovery process and reduce bruising.
+The presently available alternatives to arnica include vitamin K8 and bromelain, both which can also be applied topically or in supplement form.
+Bromelain is an enzyme naturally present in pineapples, so if your patients can’t maintain a steady supply of bromelain, you can suggest to consume more pineapple.
+In pill form, bromelain is recommended to be taken three times a day at a dose between 200 to 400mg, which helps speed the recovery process and reduce bruising.

 Avoid Excessive Physical Activity

-Strenuous physical activity or exercise increases blood pressure and may aggravate bruising.
-An increase in heart rate and blood flow may also slow down the healing of damaged capillaries, making bruising last longer.
-Advise your patients to avoid vigorous exercise, such as weight training and aerobic exercises, for at least 24 hours after treatment.
-If the patient finds that this preventative measure has not helped to reduce bruising, they should avoid exercise for up to three days.
+A major matter to pay attention to, strenuous physical activity or exercise has a substantial increase in blood pressure and may aggravate existing bruising.
+The same increase in heart rate and blood flow may also cause a slow down in the healing of damaged capillaries, meaning that the bruising will linger longer.
+Advise your patients to avoid engaging in vigorous exercise, such as weight training and aerobic exercises, after the treatment for at least 24 hours.
+If the patient expresses that this preventative measure has not helped to reduce bruising, then they should avoid exercise for up to three days.

 There are currently no guarantees that patients will not experience any discomfort or bruising as a result of treatment with Botox or a dermal filler, but following these easy steps before and after treatment will go a long way to reducing the chances of such side effects occurring.